-For all complaints, the District's investigation report shall include: (5 CCR 4631)
+For all complaints, the district's final written decision shall include (5 CCR 4631)

-- 1. The findings of fact based on the evidence gathered. - 2.
-A conclusion providing a clear determination for each allegation as to whether the District is in compliance with the relevant law.

-- 3. Corrective action(s) whenever the District finds merit in the complaint, including, when required by law, a remedy to all affected students and parents/guardians and, for a student fees complaint, a remedy that complies with Education Code 49013 and 5 CCR 4600. - 4.
-Notice of the complainant's right to appeal the District's investigation report to CDE, except when the District has used the UCP to address a complaint not specified in 5 CCR 4610. - 5.
-Procedures to be followed for initiating an appeal to CDE.
+- 1. The findings of fact based on the evidence gathered - 2.
+A conclusion providing a clear determination for each allegation as to whether the district is in compliance with the relevant law - 3.
+Corrective action(s) whenever the district finds merit in the complaint, including, when required by law, a remedy to all affected students and parents/guardians and, for a student fees complaint, a remedy that complies with Education Code 49013 and 5 CCR 4600 - 4.
+Notice of the complainant's right to appeal the district's investigation report to CDE, except when the district has used the UCP to address a complaint not specified in 5 CCR 4610 - 5.
+Procedures to be followed for initiating an appeal to CDE